-The high data accumulation rate ($\sim 12 \text{ Mbit/s}$) required during scientifically interesting events generates a data volume far too large for collection (a 40 minute auroral crossing generates ~ 3600 MBytes), too large for transmission (a typical 20 minute contact at 2.25 Mbit/s allows only \sim 340 MBytes), and too large for conventional data recorders available at the time FAST was built.
+The high data accumulation rate (\sim 12 Mbit s-1) required during scientifically interesting events generates a data volume far too large for collection (a 40-min

+Space Science Reviews 98: 113-149, 2001. © 2001 Kluwer Academic Publishers.
+Printed in the Netherlands. auroral crossing generates \sim 3600 MBytes), too large for transmission (a typical 20-min contact at 2.25 Mbit s-1 allows only \sim 340 MBytes), and too large for conventional data recorders available at the time FAST was built.
 The science requirements drove the development of a solid state recorder whose 125 MByte (1 Gbit) size was limited by mass constraints.
 The recorder was included in the IDPU to eliminate a high bandwidth interface between the spacecraft and the IDPU, and to allow more control of the data recording by the IDPU.
 The IDPU formats data directly into packets and frames so that it is ready for transmission without further processing.
 Design specifications required the IDPU to simultaneously record and play back data from several different asynchronous channels, prioritizing the high resolution data for selective transmission to the ground.
 In order to place the high resolution data in a large scale auroral context, coarse survey data collection was required throughout the auroral zone.
-To accommodate different data types, the FAST team developed four levels of data collection: slow survey (<0.05 Mbit/s), fast survey $(\sim 0.5 \text{ Mbit/s})$, burst (5-12 Mbit/s), and high speed burst (80 Mbit/s).
-The IDPU controls the survey data collection rates based upon trigger data, and prioritizes high resolution bursts (5-30 seconds duration) for selective transmission to the ground.
+To accommodate different data types, the FAST team developed four levels of data collection: slow survey (<0.05 Mbit s-1), fast survey (~0.5 Mbit s-1), burst (5-12 Mbit s-1), and high speed burst (80 Mbit s-1).
+The IDPU controls the survey data collection rates based upon trigger data, and prioritizes high resolution bursts (5-30 s duration) for selective transmission to the ground.
 This data optimization scheme has led to high quality, scientifically interesting data being collected on nearly every orbit.

 This paper presents a detailed discussion of the hardware and software design of the FAST IDPU.
-The IDPU consists of a processor board, formatter board, solid state memory, and power system, plus electric and magnetic field signal conditioning and analysis circuits described in Ergun et al. [2000].
-The processor is the primary interface to the spacecraft Mission Unique Electronics (MUE, a dual processor electronics package that monitors spacecraft health, controls telemetry, receives and relays commands, performs attitude control, and manages power, see Pfaff et al., 2000).
+The IDPU consists of a processor board, formatter board, solid state memory, and power system, plus electric and magnetic field signal conditioning and analysis circuits described in Ergun et al. (2001).
+The processor is the primary interface to the spacecraft Mission Unique Electronics (MUE, a dual processor electronics package that monitors spacecraft health, controls telemetry, receives and relays commands, performs attitude control, and manages power, see Pfaff et al., 2001).
 The IDPU controls and routes commands to the various instruments and IDPU electronics boards, controls the science power system, compiles housekeeping data, directs traffic to the memory, generates packet headers, and manages the onboard data selection using triggering algorithms.
-The processor also performs onetime tasks such as wire boom deployments [Pankow et al., 2000].
-The formatter board acts as a router directing data from the particle instruments [Carlson and McFadden, 1998; Klumpar et al., 2000] to the memory.
+The processor also performs one-time tasks such as wire boom deployments (Pankow et al., 2001).
+The formatter board acts as a router directing data from the particle instruments (Carlson et al., 2001; Klumpar et al., 2001) to the memory.
 It also forms survey averages of the particle data, compresses the data, and generates particle trigger inputs that are passed to the processor.
-The solid state memory is a 125 MByte error-corrected highspeed RAM that can be configured to store the multiple data types (survey data, burst data, etc.) at data rates up to 12 Mbit/s.
+The solid state memory is a 125 MByte error-corrected high-speed RAM that can be configured to store the multiple data types (survey data, burst data, etc.) at data rates up to 12 Mbit s-1.
 The power system is designed to provide stable, regulated voltages and contains a convenient power switching relay system that efficiently reduces instrument power when data is not being collected.
 The innovative design of the FAST IDPU has been essential to the mission success and can be considered a model for integrating multiple spacecraft instruments into a single experiment.